Shibuya Sky observation deck: is this Tokyo's best viewing platform?

 Sky Gallery (46F): This indoor observation area features digital art installations and interactive displays, blending technology with the cityscape.
 It's a great spot to take a break or explore if the weather outside isn't perfect.

 Sky Stage (Rooftop - 47F): This is the main event!
 The open-air rooftop features wide-open spaces, a "Sky Edge" for perfect panoramic photos, and the "Cloud Hammock" area for lounging.
-The unobstructed views are simply incredible.
-Look directly down for a bird's-eye view of the iconic Shibuya Scramble Crossing, spot Tokyo Tower, the Tokyo Skytree, and on exceptionally clear days, Mount Fuji gracefully peeking over the horizon.
-A professional photographer is always at hand and you can reserve photo packages in advance.
+The unobstructed views are incredible.
+Look directly down for a bird's-eye view of the iconic Shibuya Scramble Crossing, spot Tokyo Tower, the Tokyo Skytree, and on very clear days, Mount Fuji gracefully peeking over the horizon.

 The Roof (Rooftop - 47F): The rooftop area also has an outdoor bar with lounge seating with superb views.
 Drinks and snacks are available.
 You have to purchase a special ticket for the lounge seating (limited to 50 minutes and tickets must be purchased for a minimum of two people).